A Foolproof Solution For A Super Juicy Turkey

 • Place the injector tip into the butter mixture and pull the plunger back to fill the syringe.
 If the mixture separates, you can “agitate” the butter solution by plunging back and forth a couple of times to emulsify and incorporate all the ingredients.

-• Using the injector, insert the tip at a 45-degree angle, distributing ¼ ounce per site at least 1 inch deep.
-You can start to pull the tip out as you slowly inject but do not force it.
+• Inject the marinade into the bird (you can start from anywhere) by inserting the tip at a 45-degree angle, distributing ¼ ounce per site at least 1 inch deep.
+You can start to pull the tip out as you slowly inject, but do not force it.
 Stop the injection just before you reach the skin.

 • Continue this process throughout several areas of the turkey, including the wings, breast, thighs, and legs, for a total of 20 to 24 times.
-Don’t be tempted to massage or distribute the liquid because once it is injected, the solution will self-absorb as it rests in the fridge.
-If you see the solution escaping from a different pierced area, you should apply slight pressure using your finger so that the solution does not ooze out while you are injecting it into an adjacent area.
+Don't be tempted to massage or distribute the liquid because it will self-absorb as it rests in the fridge.
+If you notice the solution escaping from a different pierced area, apply slight pressure using your finger to prevent the solution from oozing out while injecting it into an adjacent area.

 Notes